-The following discusses the material elements of the compensation for our principal executive officer and our chief financial officer listed in the "Summary Compensation Table" on page 24 (collectively, the "Named Executive Officers") during our fiscal year ended December 30, 2012.
-To assist in understanding compensation for 2012, we have included a discussion of our compensation policies and decisions for periods before and after 2012, where relevant.
-During 2012, the Compensation Committee and the Board had the overall responsibility for approving executive compensation and overseeing the administration of our incentive plans and employee benefit plans.
+The following discusses the material elements of the compensation for our principal executive officer and our chief financial officer listed in the "Summary Compensation Table" on page 33 (collectively, the "Named Executive Officers") during our fiscal year ended December 29, 2013.
+To assist in understanding compensation for 2013, we have included a discussion of our compensation policies and decisions for periods before and after 2013, where relevant.
+During 2013, the Compensation Committee and the Board had the overall responsibility for approving executive compensation and overseeing the administration of our incentive plans and employee benefit plans.

 The Company's compensation principles are intended to implement our core objectives of aligning the long-term interests of our executives with those of our stockholders, attracting and retaining key leaders, and rewarding sustained performance and leadership excellence.
 In pursuing these objectives, the Compensation Committee uses certain guiding principles in designing the specific elements of the executive compensation program.
-These guiding principles and policies are that (i) incentive compensation should represent a significant portion of total compensation; (ii) compensation should be performance-based; (iii) incentive compensation should balance short-term and long-term performance; (iv) compensation should be market competitive; and (v) superior performance should be rewarded.
+These guiding principles and policies are that (i) incentive compensation should represent a significant portion of total compensation; (ii) compensation should be performance-based; (iii) incentive compensation should balance short-term and long-term performance; (iv) compensation levels should be market competitive; and (v) superior performance should be rewarded.

-In order to further these guiding principles, the key components of our compensation in 2012 included both (i) cash compensation, in the form of base salaries, cash incentive compensation and bonuses, (ii) long-term equity compensation, in the form of restricted stock that vests over time and performance restricted stock units shares that are earned and granted, if at all, based on the achievement of financial performance metrics designed to reinforce our business objectives and (iii) other non-cash compensation, such as health and welfare benefits, other limited perquisites and benefits.
+In order to further these guiding principles, the key components of our compensation in 2013 included both (i) cash compensation, in the form of base salaries, cash incentive compensation and bonuses, (ii) long-term equity compensation, in the form of restricted stock and restricted stock unites, that vest over time and restricted stock units that are earned and granted, if at all, based on the achievement of financial performance metrics designed to reinforce our business objectives and (iii) other non-cash compensation, such as health and welfare benefits, and certain other limited perquisites and benefits.

 The Compensation Committee believes a significant portion of the compensation to our Named Executive Officers should be performance based.
-The Compensation Committee also believes that our Named Executive Officer's compensation should be balanced with longer term incentives.
-Accordingly, a significant portion of the compensation to our Named Executive Officer was awarded in the form of restricted stock, which vests over time and in performance restricted stock units, which are earned and granted if specific 2012 performance targets are met and vest at the end of a two-year period.
-The Compensation Committee believes these equity awards more closely align his incentives with the long-term interests of our stockholders, including growing our business and improving the Company's profitability relative to its peers.
-For 2012, approximately 50% of the target cash compensation of each of our Named Executive Officers was "at risk."
+The Compensation Committee also believes that our Named Executive Officers' compensation should be balanced with longer term incentives.
+Accordingly, a significant portion of the compensation to our Named Executive Officers was awarded in the form of restricted stock and restricted stock units, which vests over time and in performance restricted stock units, which are earned and granted if specific 2013 performance targets are met and vest at the end of a three-year period.
+The Compensation Committee believes these equity awards more closely align our Named Executive Officers' incentives with the long-term interests of our stockholders, including growing our business and improving the Company's profitability relative to its peers.
+For 2013, approximately 74% of the total target compensation of each of our Named Executive Officers was "at risk."